Phantom Sponges: Exploiting Non-Maximum Suppression to Attack Deep Object Detectors: Evaluation

-\paragraph{Effectiveness of the UAP for different epsilon ($\epsilon$) values.} The $\epsilon$ parameter in the PGD attack denotes the radius of the hyper-sphere, i.e., the maximum amount of noise that will be added to image.
-Larger $\epsilon$ values will result in a more substantial perturbation that while being more perceptible to the human eye, will result in a more successful attack.
-In Figure~\ref{fig:predictions_for_different_epsilons} we present the number of candidate predictions passed to the NMS algorithm for different $\epsilon$ values (when the $\alpha$ parameter is set at 1.0, i.e., the attack ignores the IoU loss component in the loss function and thus does not attempt to preserve the original objects).
-As expected, we can see that the larger the $\epsilon$, the more candidate predictions surpass the confidence conditions and processed by the NMS component, almost reaching the maximum amount of possible candidates .
-However, the magnitude at which the candidate predictions are added to the image, decreases as the value of the $\epsilon$ increases.
-For example, increasing $\epsilon$=5 to 25, added an average of 10K predictions to an image, however, increasing $\epsilon$=50 to 70 barely influenced the amount of candidates (see Figure~\ref{fig:predictions_for_different_epsilons}).
-The recall values remained relatively constant for the various $\epsilon$ values, although it was slightly higher for lower $\epsilon$ values.
-In Figure~\ref{fig:epsilonpatch} we provide examples of different perturbations trained using different $\epsilon$ values.
+\textbf{Effectiveness of the UAP with different epsilon ($\epsilon$) values.} The $\epsilon$ parameter in the PGD attack denotes the radius of the hypersphere, \ie, the maximum amount of noise to be added to image.
+Larger $\epsilon$ values will result in a more substantial perturbation, which while being more perceptible to the human eye, will result in a more successful attack.
+Table~\ref{table:epsilon} presents results for different $\epsilon$ values.
+As expected, we can see that the larger the $\epsilon$ value, the larger the number of candidate predictions that exceed the confidence threshold and are processed by the NMS, to the point that it almost reaches the maximum number of possible candidates.
+In addition, we present the results for a baseline attack -- a perturbation with randomly colored pixels sampled uniformly in a bound range according to the specific $\epsilon$.
+As can be seen, the attacks involving these random UAPs were unsuccessful and even reduced the NMS processing time.

-\paragraph{Effectiveness of the UAP for different alpha ($\alpha$) values.} As mentioned in Section~\ref{sec:method}, the loss function consists of two components.
-The $\alpha$ value enables control of the balance between the components.
-As expected, the higher the $\alpha$ value is, the more candidate predictions the UAP adds to an image; at the same time, however, the recall value decreases, and the perturbation manages to preserve less objects that were detected in the original image (see Table~\ref{table:diff_alpha}).
+\textbf{Effectiveness of the UAP with different $\lambda_1$ and $\lambda_3$ values.} The $\lambda_1$ and $\lambda_3$ values enable control of the balance between the max-objects and the IoU loss components.
+Since the purpose of each of these components might be contradictory, we chose to use complementary values to balance the two components; therefore, $\lambda_3 = 1 - \lambda_1$.

+Intuitively, the higher the $\lambda_1$ value is, the larger the number of candidates that are passed to the NMS step; at the same time, however, the recall value decreases, \ie, fewer original objects are preserved.
+Table~\ref{table:epsilon} presents the results for the different combinations.
+For example, when using a UAP that was trained with a configuration of $\lambda_1=1$, $19,200$ candidates are processed by the NMS while preserving only $18\%$ of the original objects, as opposed to a configuration of $\lambda_1=0.7$, which adds $13,800$ candidates but increases the recall level to $56\%$.